Updated Brooder Tips

 brooder box, no longer recommended

-We keep them in the bunny cages until they are ready to put them out (I put them out, with heat, far before they are fully feathered) which you can read about here When Can I Put My Chicks Outside, More suggestions here Juvenile or Grow-Out Care and Housing and Adding Teenagers to the Big Girl Flock.
+You can keep them in the bunny cages until they are ready to put them out (I put them out, with heat, long before they are fully feathered) which you can read about here When Can I Put My Chicks Outside, More suggestions here Juvenile or Grow-Out Care and Housing and Adding Teenagers to the Big Girl Flock.

 Nesting Box